PTA Speakers Bureau

 Regional Director of Community Operations, Southern Region

-Training Specialties: Community Engagement, Integrated Health Care
+Training Specialties: Community Engagement, and Integrated Health Care

 Michael Smith, QP